morgangraphics/simple-superhero-service/README.md

 ```

-I needed a self-contained data service (no Database) for testing a number of different scenarios with a diverse and robust dataset that also contains some sparseness.
+I needed a self-contained, data service (no Database) for testing a number of different scenarios with a diverse and robust dataset that also contains some sparseness.

-Service runs on Node and hapijs.
+Service runs on Node and Hapi.js.

-The service itself and the data contained within service is useful for testing:
+The service itself and the data contained within service may be useful for testing:

 * CORS configuration
 * Server configuration